ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 Primary systems shall use this transaction to retrieve the document metadata for the documents stored in a patients EPR.
 In the Swiss EPR the **[IHE XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)** profile and transactions shall be used to retrieve the document metadata.

-To retrieve the document metadata of the doczûmet stored in a patients EPR, the the primary system shall perform a **[Registry Stored Query \[ITI-18\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18)**.
+To retrieve the document metadata of the document stored in a patients EPR, the the primary system shall perform a **[Registry Stored Query \[ITI-18\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html)**.
 The Registry Stored Query [ITI-18] supports various query parameter as search and filter parameter.
 The most common parameter used in the Swiss EPR are the patient ID in CX format and the status information, which must be *Approved*.

 The community responds with the metadata sets of all documents registered in the patient's EPR, which match the search and filter parameter of the query.
 The profile is based upon the **[ebXML](http://www.ebxml.org)** standard.
 Due to the genericity of the ebXML standard, the response is not human readable and needs without background information given below.